Do you, or someone you know, live with disabilities and need support? Here is some local help.

 Empowers adults with learning disabilities, autism and mental health needs to live happier and more independent lives.
 Including employment training, and support for parents and carers.

-Providing employment opportunities for individuals with learning disabilities and disadvantaged backgrounds
+Café providing delicious food and employment opportunities for people with learning disabilities and disadvantaged backgrounds.

-Free, peer-led creative sessions promoting wellbeing.
+Peer-led creative sessions promoting wellbeing.
 Including personal mosaic and ceramic projects.
 Email to book.
+Some free places available.

 Free Connect & Do online and face to face workshops and activities.
 Supporting people with learning disabilities, autism and mental health support needs.